George Bamberger: Playing career

+Bamberger remained with the renamed Vancouver Mounties for another seven years until the franchise moved again, to Dallas, Texas, in 1963.
+(The Mounties ceased playing for 1963-64.
+In 1963, the already existing Dallas-Fort Worth Rangers moved from the Triple-A American Association to the PCL, and Bamberger played for that team in 1963.)
+In 1958, he had a 15–11 record with a 2.45 ERA.
+That year, he had a streak of 68.2 consecutive innings without giving up a base on balls, a league record.
+Later, as a pitching coach, he emphasized the need to throw strikes.

-In the midst of that tenure, however, in 1959, the 35-year-old Bamberger received his third and final major league trial with the Mounties' parent club, the Baltimore Orioles.
+In the midst of his PCL tenure, however, in 1959, the 35-year-old Bamberger received his third and final major league trial with the Mounties' parent club, the Baltimore Orioles.
 In his American League debut on April 16, Bamberger was the starting pitcher against the defending World Champion New York Yankees at Memorial Stadium.
 He held the Yankees scoreless for five full innings, as Baltimore built a 2–0 lead.
 But in the sixth, he surrendered a two-run double to Norm Siebern, tying the game; and then, after the Orioles had gone ahead 3–2 in their half of the sixth, he gave up the lead in the seventh frame.
 He left after 6 1/3 innings, having allowed four earned runs on four hits, with Baltimore trailing by a run.
 (The Orioles eventually prevailed, 7–4, with Billy O'Dell getting the win in relief.)

-After two relief appearances with the Orioles, Bamberger returned to the Pacific Coast League for the rest of his pitching career.
+After two relief appearances with the Orioles, Bamberger returned to the Pacific Coast League, where he went 11–7, with a 2.98 ERA.
+But that was his final chance in major league baseball, and he would spend the rest of his pitching career in the PCL, ending his career with the 1963 Dallas-Fort Worth Rangers, going 7–15, with a 4.53 ERA.
 He never recorded a decision in the Majors, and compiled a 9.42 earned run average with 25 hits and ten bases on balls allowed, and three strikeouts, over 14 1/3 innings.